 In 2004, after our respective educations, wonderful adventures and life experiences, we returned home to New England to raise our daughter in the same close-knit community setting we grew up in, closer to both our families.
 For the next year I worked to set up my glass studio, and on August 28, 2005, Sherwin Art Glass was officially recognized by the State of Vermont as a business, complete with a scenic location overlooking the Connecticut River in Bellows Falls, VT.
 My studio runs with environmental concerns in mind; my furnace and all equipment (except my torch) runs off the hydro-power generated by the dam here in Bellows Falls.
 It feels good to be "green glassblowing" in the Green Mountain State, working in a medium that generally uses a lot of fossil fuels!
 Reduce - Reuse - Recycle!

-I live about a mile from the studio with my wife, Cheryl, a Speech-Language Pathologist in the WNESU School District, our daughter, Cassandra, a happy, healthy high-schooler, and several furry, four-legged friends.
+I live about a mile from the studio with my wife, Cheryl, a Speech-Language Pathologist in the WNESU School District, and several furry, four-legged friends.
 When not blowing glass, I enjoy many outdoor sports and activities (especially disc golf, fishing, snowboarding, tennis), playing guitar, and spending quality time with my family and friends.
 I also am a Big Brother--please support Big Brothers/Big Sisters and volunteer your time...become a Big!